-Long-term and short-term SMART goals are essential for every aspect of your small business as they help you get greater clarity and focus on exactly what you want to achieve in your business now and in the future.
+Setting both long-term SMART goals and short-term SMART goals are essential for every aspect of your business and life as they help you get greater clarity and focus on exactly what you want to achieve now and in the future.

 In my article Goal Setting: An 8 step process for achieving your goals I went into the importance of smart goal setting in greater detail.

 I’m an avid writer of SMART goals.

-In my 20 year corporate career I headed up the strategic planning of the marketing agency I worked for, so writing SMART goals and 90-ay outcome goals was a part of the job I loved to do.
+In my 20 year corporate career I headed up the strategic planning of the marketing agency I worked for, so writing SMART goals and 90-day outcome goals was a part of the job I loved to do.

-By learning how to write SMART goals for yourself, you are telling yourself what’s most important to you right now and then giving yourself specific, measurable targets to aim for.
+By learning how to set SMART objectives for yourself, you are telling yourself what’s most important to you right now and then giving yourself specific, measurable targets to aim for.

-Learning how to write SMART goals creates a greater sense of clarity and focus.
+Learning how to have SMART targets creates a greater sense of clarity and focus.

-By writing SMART goals for yourself, you give yourself a great opportunity to be intentional and make specific, measurable progress.
+By having SMART objectives for yourself, you give yourself a great opportunity to be intentional and make specific, measurable progress.

 When you achieve your goals this fills you with confidence, inspiring you to set bigger and better goals.

 SMART is an acronym that stands for: